gregcartwright/dissertation/NewPlan.md

 This makes me feel that, prior to the event, I should have discussed with them and their family about developing a treament escalation plan (TEP).

+It is advised by the British Geriatrics Society

 ## What is the size of the problem?

-1. Look at the data to find how many patients accross all
+1. Look at the data to find how many patients accross all the community wards in the Trust are readmitted